 Leadership & Involvement

 There are a number of ways for Honors students to get involved in the Honors College!
-These are opportunities that you can choose to be a part of based on the amount of time you have to invest, your interests, and your skill sets.
+These are opportunities that you can choose to be part of based on the amount of time you have to invest and your interests.
 We hope that you will choose to be an active member of the Honors community by attending events, helping to plan them, and/or serving as a peer mentor.

-- Honors Council - The Honors Council is a student group that develops and facilitates a majority of the social and philanthropic programs we offer for Honors students each semester.
-The Honors Council annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, walks in the American Cancer Society's Relay for Life, and invites campus and community guests to speak with the Honors students.
+The Honors Council is a student group that develops and facilitates many of the social and philanthropic programs we offer for Honors students each semester.
+The Honors Council annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, coordinates volunteer opportunities and career preparation workshops, and invites campus and community guests to speak with the Honors students.
 They also welcome ideas for other events and service projects from the Honors student body.

 Greg Bierly, Dean

 Pickerl Hall 110